mehrlander/Wring/Terms.md

 1. **Matching**: How a template relates to text once it exists.
 Fitting, aligning, seating, binding.
 1. **Emerging**: How a template comes into being.
 Deriving, crystallizing, inducing, distilling.

-Different moments, different verbs.

-This document brainstorms vocabulary toward those ends—language that respects the abstraction, distinguishes type from token, and honors discovery over generation.

 -----

 ## Guiding Images